E3nderr/Furry_virus_QT_rewrite/README.md

 Recreation of a popular meme gif

 This is a rewrite of the previous version.
-This project is being developed by me (e3nder) and Frosty.
+This project is being developed by me (e3nder) and Frostyy.

 This code is not an actual virus, it can however crash your pc, so please use it with care.